khanzadyan/phd-thesis/Chapter-1.md

 This all shows that the study of the sites of interaction with the environment can spread light on the properties of the star-formation events.
 In this sense, tracking the H2 knots, which are the direct interaction places, can tell us about the star itself.

 Now it is possible to understand how stars are forming without seeing them.
-The prvious research tended to go closer and closer to the hypothetical source in order to reveal the mystery of the formation, but due to new evidence, we found ourselves searching further and further from the source.
+The previous research tended to go closer and closer to the hypothetical source in order to reveal the mystery of the formation, but due to new evidence, we found ourselves searching further and further from the source.

 ## Questions to be asked on this stage